 Marcus Lindqvist took over as President and CEO of Qliro Group in August 2016.
-His most recent position was as Head of B2B Sweden & Products at Dustin.
+His previous position was as Head of B2B Sweden & Products at Dustin.
 He has previously served as Sweden Manager of Hewlett Packard's PC division and was responsible for Dell's channel business in the Nordic region.
 Marcus has a degree in business administration from FEI in Stockholm.
-Marcus is also board chairman of Qliro Group's subsidiaries Nelly and CDON Marketplace and a board member of Qliro Financial Services.
+Marcus is also board chairman of Qliro Group's subsidiaries Nelly and CDON and a board member of Qliro.

-Mathias Pedersen

-Chief Financial Officer Born 1971
+Mathias Pedersen Chief Financial Officer Born 1971

 Mathias Pedersen was appointed as CFO for Qliro Group in August 2016.
 His most recent position before that was at Kinnevik AB where he was Investment Director.
-Prior to this he has, among other things, been CFO for East Capital Group, East Capital Explorer and ETAC.
+Prior to this he has, among other things, been CFO for East Capital Group, East Capital Explorer and ETAC and worked with equity analysis for Investor AB and the Wallenberg Foundations..
 Mathias holds a master's degree from the Stockholm School of Economics and has completed the Program for Management Development at Harvard Business School.
-Mathias also sits on the boards of Qliro Group's subsidiaries Nelly and CDON Marketplace.
+Mathias also sits on the boards of Qliro Group's subsidiaries Nelly (chairman) and CDON.